5 Ways Rasmussen University ECE Students Are Equipped to Educate in a Diverse World

 One of the best ways to fight back against hate and the fear of those who are different is education.
 Teachers have a unique opportunity to break down barriers in the classroom and promote a respectful understanding of our differences and–perhaps more importantly–our similarities.
 That said, promoting cultural understanding and diverse viewpoints can be tricky, and even well-intended approaches can fail if you’re not equipped for the subject.

-That’s where an education from Rasmussen College can help step in.
-We asked School of Education Dean Mary Muhs to help highlight the ways Rasmussen College Early Childhood Education students are prepared for teaching diverse classrooms and making a difference.
+That’s where an education from Rasmussen University can help step in.
+We asked School of Education Dean Mary Muhs to help highlight the ways Rasmussen University Early Childhood Education students are prepared for teaching diverse classrooms and making a difference.

 5 Ways our ECE program prepares students to be inclusive educators

 At Rasmussen University, we believe in the power of education to help transform the future of our world.
 Learn more about how we equip educators to start instilling positive behaviors in the early childhood classroom.

 1. Students are taught to look inward

 One of the most important aspects of teaching diverse classrooms is a teacher’s ability to self-evaluate and be aware of biases they may possess.

 “It’s important for us to examine and evaluate our own beliefs,” Muhs says.
 “Students are taught to ask themselves, ‘What do I need to know to make sure my interactions with families are supportive, non-judgmental and inclusive?’”